fxhash/fxhash-website/src/doc/artist/project-settings.md

 ### Lock N editions for later

-By setting a reserve as an access list to a burn address (or to yourself if you're not planning on consuming it), you can lock acertain number of editions which can then be safely unlocked.
+By setting a reserve as an access list to a burn address (or to yourself if you're not planning on consuming it), you can lock a certain number of editions which can then be safely unlocked.

 ## Updating a reserve

 Reserves are static.
 When a user mints from a reserve, it updates the smart contract storage, which then has to be indexed to be displayed on the UI with the update.
-It means that what you see on the UI may not be completly up-to-date with onchain storage.
+It means that what you see on the UI may not be completely up-to-date with onchain storage.
 And so, consider the following case:

 ![Race condition](/images/doc/artist/reserves/race.jpg)